codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 `a hit with me pie`

 `he pie me with a hit`

+all permutation of those words look the same. some of them mean the same thing and some of them means something different.

 * This is very **different from recurent model** cause recurent models looks on the word one at a time, and remembers which words he saw before and therefore remember their order.